 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and the reported amounts of revenues and expenses in the financial statements and accompanying notes.
-Significant accounting estimates reflected in the Company's consolidated financial statements include, but are not limited to, the net realizable value of inventory, warrant liabilities, the valuation of prepaid expenses and other current assets, deferred tax valuation allowance, income taxes, value-added taxes, impairment of goodwill, allocation of expenses, share-based compensation expense, the beneficial conversion feature of preferred shares, the purchase price allocation associated with business combinations and the fair value of contingent consideration related to business acquisitions.
+Significant accounting estimates reflected in the Group's consolidated financial statements include, but are not limited to, the net realizable value of inventories, warrant liabilities, the valuation of prepaid expenses and other current assets, deferred tax valuation allowance, impairment assessment on goodwill and intangible assets, the beneficial conversion feature of preferred shares, the purchase price allocation associated with business combinations.